Originally bred to hunt boar, the Great Dane is a giant dog with a loving disposition, making him an ideal family companion.

 These foods include:

 For an exceptionally active Great Dane, consider a formula with a protein-to-fat ratio to meet their activity level.
-Formulas like Purina Pro Plan SPORT 26/16 can help maintain lean muscles.
+Formulas like Purina Pro Plan Sport Performance 30/20 can help maintain lean muscles.

 The following foods meet the needs of a growing puppy: